Have A Good Hair Day Hair Color

 MEDIUM-SKIN-WITH-COOL-UNDERTONES

-If you fall into this category, your skin is fair and you potentially will burn in the sun easily.
+If you fall into this category, your skin is fair and you will potentially burn in the sun easily.
+You may have blue or green eyes, and you likely look best wearing gold jewelry.
+Your veins are probably blue, purple, or both.

 Warm, strawberry, honey, red, copper, butterscotch, and gold tones will look best on you.
-Since your skin is light and cool, you’ll want to avoid light and cool tones to avoid becoming washed out.
+Since your skin is light and cool, you’ll want to avoid super light and cool tones to avoid becoming washed out.

 Best hair color for neutral skin tones